William Morris, 1st Viscount Nuffield: World War II

 The Supermarine Spitfire was a technically advanced aircraft.
 Though ordered by the Air Ministry in March 1936 by early 1938 no single plane had been made.
 Lord Nuffield had offered his own expertise, and that of his Morris Organization, to design and construct a vast new factory at Castle Bromwich, to his own ideas of industrial planning, claiming he would build four times as many planes there as any other factory in the country.
-Although the Treasury initially opposed the idea, having concerns about his control over the design of the project and its costs, the huge "Nuffield Project" was approved at a cost of £1.125 million by the Air Secretary and Morris, now Nuffield, placed in charge of it.
+Although the Treasury initially opposed the idea, having concerns about his control over the design of the project and its costs, the huge "Nuffield Project" was approved at a cost of £1.125 million by the Secretary of State for Air and Morris, now Lord Nuffield, placed in charge of it.
 Within a year, with the factory still not built, the costs had increased to £4.15 million mainly due to constant changes in site layout and design.
 Nuffield had claimed he could produce 60 Spitfires a week but by May 1940, the height of the Battle of France, not one Spitfire had been built at Castle Bromwich.
 That month Lord Beaverbrook was placed in charge of all aircraft production, Nuffield was sacked and the plant handed over to Vickers, Supermarine's parent company.
 Vickers had inherited such a confused construction programme that even by 1942 building work was still going on and the project's accounts were not finally signed off by the Treasury until March 1944.
 As early as 1942, cracks in the brickwork of the principal building were discovered by Vickers, due to differential expansion of the various types of bricks used in the different stages of construction.
-Possibly as a result of this debacle, in 1941 Nuffield invited Mrs Dorothée Martin (Dorothée Pullinger) to join his organisation to advise him on his war work.
+Possibly as a result of this débâcle, in 1941 Nuffield invited Mrs Dorothée Martin to join his organisation to advise him on his war work.

 Post-war

 Morris Motors Limited merged with Austin Motor Company in 1952 in the new holding company, British Motor Corporation (BMC), of which Nuffield was chairman for its first year.

-Morris retired as a director of BMC on 17 December 1952 at the age of 75, taking on the title of honorary president instead.
-Although succeeded as chairman by Leonard Lord as honorary president, he attended his office regularly and continued to advise his colleagues.
+Viscount Nuffield retired as a director of BMC on 17 December 1952 at the age of 75, taking on the title of honorary president instead.
+Although succeeded as chairman by Leonard Lord, as honorary president he attended his office regularly and continued to advise his colleagues.